 Crow Indians

-Northern Cheyennes 1,330
+Northern Cheyennes

-Shoshones 1,687
+Shoshones

-Pine Ridge Sioux 6, 386
+Pine Ridge Sioux

-Rosebud Sioux 4, 381
+Rosebud Sioux

-Lower Brules 940
+Lower Brules.

 Cheyenne River Indians 2,550

 Standing Rock Indians 3,720

 Making a total of 23,133 Indians living on the reservations named.
 If to these should be added the Indians on the other reservations named, the number would approach 40,000.
 There has been a continuous abandonment of posts in the section of the country mentioned, the last post abandoned being Fort Custer, which was situate on the Big Horn River in the Crow Indian Reservation.
-This post was abandoned, not because there was no military reason for its maintenance, but because the sanitary conditions at that post were such that the health and lives of the soldiers quartered there were endangered.
+This post was abandoned not because there was no military reason for its maintenance but because the sanitary conditions at that post were such that the health and lives of the soldiers quartered there were endangered.
 The situation in that section has been such as to cause very great alarm, not only to the settlers, who comprise agriculturists, stockmen, miners, and the residents of numerous towns, and not only to the railroads that take their course through the territory mentioned, but the military authorities and all have felt that there was absolute necessity for the establishment of a post in that vicinity and the maintenance of troops there.
 This is evidenced by the following extract from the Annual Report of the Secretary of War for the year 1898:

-"Upon the recommendation of this Department certain public lands situate near Sheridan, Sheridan County, Wyo., have been reserved by Executive order for the purpose of a military reservation, it being the intention of the Department to ask an appropriation by Congress to establish there a military post."
+Upon the recommendation of this Department certain public lands situate near Sheridan, Sheridan County, Wyo., have been reserved by Executive order for the purpose of a military reservation, it being the intention of the Department to ask an appropriation by Congress to establish there a military post.

-appropriation by Congress to establish there a military post."
 Prior to the making of this report by the Secretary of War a thorough investigation was made under the direction of the War Department.
-Gen. E. V. Sumner, commanding the departments of the Colorado and of the Missouri, was directed by the War Department to investigate and report upon the matter of establishing a force at or near the town of Sheridan, Wyo.
+Gen. E. V. Sumner, commanding the Departments of the Colorado and of the Missouri, was directed by the War Department to investigate and report upon the matter of establishing a force at or near the town of Sheridan, Wyo.